msbrogli/santander-cobranca-xml/README.md

 ## Testing

-I have tested using my company's client ssl certificate and it works fine.
+I have tested using my company's client ssl certificate and it worked fine.